AJsVoices/the-clandestine-providence/TheStory/20170620-untitled/015-next-couple-days.md

 "I am.
 Care for a drink?"

 I shook my head.
 "No.  Thank you.
 I want to know what you have for sale.
+And is it
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTMxNTE4Mzg0OSw2OTc3MjM4MzQsLTE4MD
+eyJoaXN0b3J5IjpbNTYzNTI3ODcsNjk3NzIzODM0LC0xODAxOD
-E4OTY0NzcsNjA2NDk5NTc4LC02OTgyMDc2NzAsLTczMDIyMzgs
+k2NDc3LDYwNjQ5OTU3OCwtNjk4MjA3NjcwLC03MzAyMjM4LC0x
-LTEwNTk2MjAxNDEsLTIwODg3NDY2MTJdfQ==
+MDU5NjIwMTQxLC0yMDg4NzQ2NjEyXX0=
 -->